Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 # What data is provided?
-This is an introduction into the organization and the content of the RDF data.
+This is an introduction into the organization of the RDF data.
 The data in this repository is organized in a way so it can be reused in different [use cases](#Use-cases-of-this-data).
 An overview over the available RDF and ontology files can be found in the following image:

 ![Datafiles](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/doc/Datafiles.png?raw=true)